 A local and experienced contractor will know the region’s seasons as well as how they specifically affect the local weather, the incoming sunlight, and what that means to your home.
 A reliable contractor will visit your house and assess its strong points—as well as its weak points—to give you the best roadmap toward outfitting your property with solar panels for your home.

 At Modernize, we frequently speak to homeowners about their home improvement projects.
 In our recent interviews, 90 percent of homeowners requested a checklist to help them find and vet contractors.
 Modernize now offers homeowners a free, digital Contractor Checklist as a simple, step-by-step guide to assist with your solar panel project.

-Solar Panels in Winter: Perception Costs More than Precipitation
+Solar Power Generation: Perception Costs More than Precipitation

 One of the top reasons most home improvement projects, including solar panel installation, are started and completed during the spring or fall seasons is the steadily rising utility bill.

 Homeowners watch those numbers climb and are in turn spurred into action.
 In California, for example, electricity usage is about 50 percent higher in the summer than in the winter, according to the LA Times.
 That increased demand means some expensive months for homeowners still relying completely on the electric grid for air conditioning, among other uses.
 And take early 2019’s extreme weather conditions as another example: The deep cold in the Midwest crippled utility companies so much so that some governments urged consumers to lower their thermostats, as did utility companies themselves.